intel-analytics/ipex-llm/python/llm/example/GPU/HF-Transformers-AutoModels/Model/yuan2/README.md

 In the example, several arguments can be passed to satisfy your requirements:

 - `--repo-id-or-model-path REPO_ID_OR_MODEL_PATH`: argument defining the huggingface repo id for the Yuan2 model to be downloaded, or the path to the huggingface checkpoint folder.
 It is default to be `'IEITYuan/Yuan2-2B-hf'`.
 - `--prompt PROMPT`: argument defining the prompt to be infered (with integrated prompt format for chat).
-It is default to be `'请问目前最先进的机器学习算法有哪些？'`.
+It is default to be `'What is AI?'`.
 - `--n-predict N_PREDICT`: argument defining the max number of tokens to predict.
 It is default to be `100`.

 #### Sample Output